 That is why the government has asked parents to keep their children at home, wherever possible, and asked schools

 to remain open only for those children who absolutely need to attend.

-If you have been identified as a key worker, in need of school support for your children at Richmond, you should have received a text confirming that we are expecting your children from Monday.
-If you do not receive a text and are expecting one, please contact
+If you have been identified as a key worker, in need of school support for your children at Richmond, we should already be aware and have been in contact.
+If you have any queries or questions regarding school support for key workers, please email:

 Information on Key Worker definitions from the Government can be found at: